Crisis Intervention Policies, Procedures, and Protocol

 Emergencies are always considered the highest priority for clinical services.
 An emergency is any situation where there is an actual or potential threat to oneself or others.
-Student Health Services provides emergency services to students and sometimes to faculty and staff in emergency situations.
+The Center for Emotional Wellness provides emergency crisis intervention to students.

 How to Determine if a Person Needs Crisis Intervention